probonopd/ELEC-Remixer/README.md

 * I want to pre-bundle my own set of add-ons (`squashfs-root/usr/share/kodi/addons/`)
 * I want to have LAKKA for S805.MXQ_V31
 * I want to have AlexELEC but without the Russian preconfiguration
+* I want to use a kernel that can load the `9083xu.ko` module

 ## Theory of operation